 Finally, the concept of the conference day was jointly determined with the Care and Health Agency, VLESP and the Cabinet.
 The logistical organisation of the health conference was taken up by Sylvester Events and co-followed by Möbius.

-The follow-up process, estimated to run until autumn 2022, includes the further elaboration of this proposal into an action plan to then be deposited for parliamentary approval.
+The follow-up process included the further elaboration of this proposal into an action plan to then be deposited for parliamentary approval.

 This made it possible to realise a process with output supported by the various stakeholders, which culminated in a successful health conference where the then Flemish Minister of Health, Welfare and Family, Wouter Beke, was able to present a new health objective proposal with an accompanying action plan and budget plan.